CS411DSO-SU25/cs411-academicworld-dashboard/README.md

 ### Visual Layout

-- The dashboard uses a rectangular, grid-based arrangement for widgets, with search/filter controls in a persistent top bar.
+- The dashboard uses a rectangular, grid based arrangement for widgets, with search/filter controls in a persistent top bar.
 - Each widget displays a different aspect of the data and updates dynamically as filters are applied.
 - Custom CSS ensures consistent colors, padding, borders, and responsive layout.